EOSIO/vt-blockchain-bootcamp-starter/docs/index.md

 ## Preparation

-You may or may not require some preconfiguration of your machine before the Blockchain Bootcamp on 1-26-2018
+You may or may not require some preconfiguration of your machine before the Blockchain Bootcamp on 26 January 2019.

 ## Your Machine

 ### Mac OS X or Linux

-You're good to go!
+You're good to go, no preparation needed ahead of time, we'll see you at the bootcamp!

 ### Windows